The Perfect Template

 Ever wonder how woodworkers drill those odd-angled, perfectly placed leg holes on the underside of chairs and stools and some tables?
 The answer is a custom drilling template that can be used over and over for dozens of identical furniture pieces.
 It doesn’t take long to make a drilling pattern.
 And once it’s finished, you just clamp it on the seat-to-be, drill through the holes, trace the pattern onto the stock, cut it out and glue in the legs.

-To make a pattern, screw and glue together two pieces of 3/4-in.
+Glue and screw together two pieces of 3/4-in.
 MDF with 1-1/4-in. screws.
-Set a drill press to the desired leg angle, and drill guide holes so they come out at the proper hole locations on the seat top.
-Cut the shape you want and clamp it to the seat stock and drill the holes (use a piece of plywood underneath to avoid tear-out).
-Then trace around the pattern and saw out the seat.
+Set a drill press to the desired leg angle, and drill guide holes so they come out at the proper hole locations on the seat top with a Forstner bit sized to the corresponding holes in the seat.